Wisequacker/energetic-sun-b54e6/content/pages/about.md

     colors: colors-d
     variant: variant-a
     title: About me
-    text: >+
+    text: >
-      I am a data-driven nerd that hopes to break into both data analyst and data consulting.
+      I am a data-driven nerd that hopes to explore more into both data analyst and data consulting.
 Currently a graduating senior who hopes to gain more experiences in various fields/industries in the coming future.
 I have a Bachelor of Science in Economics and I've grown interested in coding and machine learning as well.